nilearn/nilearn/nilearn/datasets/description/craddock_2012.rst

 Notes
 -----
-Collection of regions of interest (ROI) that have been generated from applying spatially constrained clustering on resting-state data.
+Collection of regions of interest (ROI) that have been generated from applying spatially constrained clustering on :term:`resting-state` data.

 Several clustering statistics are used to compare methodological trade-offs as well as determine an adequate number of clusters.
 The proposed functional